 Most people try the Atkins diet for weight loss, and are pleasantly surprised with the other health benefits.
 In addition to shedding pounds you’re likely to lower your cholesterol and have a healthier blood sugar level.

 Related: How to lose 50 pounds or more

 At the top of the list of what most people don’t like, and find the most challenging are the foods you’re asked to stop eating.
-The core staples in many households are not allowed on the Atkins diet.
 You’ll be asked to stop eating bread, pasta and other common carb sources.
 You don’t realize how much bread you eat, and how important it is to your daily meals until you’re asked to stop.